tjasika/Hangman/README.md

 The second *useEffect* handles game end: if *guessesRemaining* are 0, the word is revealed to the player and 3 seconds later, they're redirected to the end page, with the message "GAME OVER".
 The second part checks for win and the user is redirected to the same page, but with a different message, "YOU WIN".
 (I vibe-coded that part of the logic)

 ### Styling
+Obviously I had to choose a theme for this project, which was simply just 'computers' - so all the words are connected to computers, computer science....
+I decided to draw the illustrations and keys in *pixel art* style (i used https://www.pixilart.com/).
+For the color palette I went with the first one I found on Pinterest that I liked.
+Although it could be better I'm honestly happy with how it turned out.
+I used plain CSS this time.
+For the responsiveness I just used Claude.ai (I was too lazy).